LewisDyer/StochasticGames/timelog.md

 Date | Duration | Summary
 ---- | -------- | -------
-23/11/20 | 2.0 hours | Tidying up visualisations, improving experiment automation, added some questions for next meeting
+23/11/20 | 2.0 hours | Tidying up visualisations, improving experiment automation, added some questions for next meeting 24/11/20 | 1.0 hours | Started fixing bug when max roll is greater than board count, still need to fix labels not being associated to players